remyd1/salt_states/monitor_salt_json/README.md

+If you want to to basic monitoring with salt, it is possible with the [check_services](../check_services/README.md) salt states, and some modules already availables (disk.percent , test.ping).

+### Warnings
-If you want to to basic monitoring with salt, it is possible with the check_services salt states, and some modules already availables (disk.percent , test.ping).
-It is not 'real' time monitoring just a report of the state of your minions (up/down), your minions services states, and to get an idea of minions disk usage.
+- This is not 'real' time monitoring just a report of the state of your minions (up/down), your minions services states, and to get an idea of minions disk usage.

-Real time monitoring should be done using [salt mine](https://docs.saltstack.com/en/latest/topics/mine/).
+- Real time monitoring should be done using [salt mine](https://docs.saltstack.com/en/latest/topics/mine/).
+- You may also consider [salt-monitor](https://github.com/thatch45/salt-monitor).

-You should also add a true monitoring solution to complete this (see ganglia states for example).
+- Finally, do not forget to add a true monitoring solution to complete this (see ganglia states for example).

-You may also consider [salt-monitor](https://github.com/thatch45/salt-monitor).

-Once this warning said, you could use some files here to create json files regularly (see check_salt_json.cron.bash file) and the php code to display the results.
+Once this warnings said, you could use some files here to create json files regularly (see check_salt_json.cron.bash file) and the php code to display the results.
 This means that you need a web server on your salt master with php enabled.

 The cron script creates daily json files in ``` /var/www/html/exports/YYYYMM/YYYYMMDD_type_of_export.json ``` .